-Biological Conservation Zones (ZTBs)
+Biological protection areas (BPA)

-Additional marine protected areas, in Italy, are the Biological Conservation Zones (ZTBs -Zone di Tutela Biologica), established under art.
-98 of the Law n.
-963/65 by the Ministry of Agricultural, Food and Forestry Policies (MIPAAF) in order to safeguard and repopulate fish resources.
+Additional protected sea areas in Italy are the biological protection areas (BPA) or Zone di Tutela Biologica (ZTB) established by art.
+98 L. n.
+963/65 They are areas established by the Ministry of Agricultural, Food and Forestry Policies (MIPAAF) to safeguard and repopulate fish resources.